orion343dream/Smart-Parking-Management-System/README.md

 # Smart Parking Management System (SPMS)

-Urban centers are plagued by traffic congestion, wasted fuel, and lost productivity—much of it caused by inefficient parking management[1].
+Urban centers are plagued by traffic congestion, wasted fuel, and lost productivity—much of it caused by inefficient parking management.
 The **Smart Parking Management System (SPMS)** is a cloud-native, microservice-driven platform engineered to address these challenges.
-SPMS empowers drivers to find, reserve, and pay for parking in real time, enables owners to manage spaces dynamically, and simulates secure payments—all while supporting city-wide analytics and sustainable mobility[1].
+SPMS empowers drivers to find, reserve, and pay for parking in real time, enables owners to manage spaces dynamically, and simulates secure payments—all while supporting city-wide analytics and sustainable mobility.

 ## 🎯 Key Business Objectives

 - **Reduce urban congestion** and emissions by streamlining parking search and allocation.
 - **Boost efficiency** for drivers and parking owners with real-time space management.
 - **Enable digital transformation** of parking operations for municipalities and private providers.
-- **Deliver actionable insights** through analytics on space usage by city, zone, and owner[1].
+- **Deliver actionable insights** through analytics on space usage by city, zone, and owner.

 ## 🏗️ Solution Architecture

 SPMS is built on a modular, scalable microservices architecture, ensuring flexibility, maintainability, and rapid deployment.
-The system leverages Spring Boot for core services, with optional support for Node.js or Python microservices as needed[1].
+The system leverages Spring Boot for core services, with optional support for Node.js or Python microservices as needed.

 | Component             | Technology               | Role & Functionality                                      |
 |-----------------------|--------------------------|-----------------------------------------------------------|